-Part of this issue will be dedicated to the theme of plants and fungi.
-You are invited to submit pieces on this theme, or any other ecological topic, by the deadline of the end of January 2023.
+Part of this issue will be dedicated to the theme of greening education.
+You are invited to submit pieces on this theme, or any other ecological topic, by the deadline of the end of August 2023.

 ● 500–1000 words (the closer to 500 the better) plus up to five references